The Attorneys You Want On Your Side

 The time limit for filing a claim against a government entity is much shorter—only 90 days.
 Therefore, it is important to seek the advice of a personal injury attorney and file a claim as soon as possible to ensure one’s legal rights are protected.

-The accident attorneys at Lomurro Law are experienced in filing claims against both public and private entities.
+The accident attorneys at Lomurro Munson LLC are experienced in filing claims against both public and private entities.
 From the moment you hire us, we work diligently to ensure all avenues of recovery are pursued.
 To schedule your free consultation with our personal injury attorneys, call 732-482-9285 or contact us online.